 Luis Espinosa is a science and STEM education powerhouse who, as lead teacher and department chair, sets Apollo Middle School students on a path for 21st century success.
-Known as a trailblazer, Espinosa heads Florida’s first middle school industry certification program known as LEEO - Linking Education and Employment Opportunities, a middle school industry certification program and the first in the state.
+Known as a trailblazer, Espinosa heads Florida’s first middle school industry certification program known as LEEO - Linking Education and Employment Opportunities.
 Specialized science labs incorporate technologies and strategies that bridge the gap between science, technology and the arts.

 Colleagues point to Espinosa’s ability to inspire both peers and students to think outside the box—a much bandied-about phrase, but Espinosa is an example of what it truly means.
 He holds science enrichment sessions in the morning before school and draws students into this field of study who didn’t think they’d ever be interested in knowing more.
 Because of his unique ability to engage young teens, other educators turn to Espinosa to learn valuable best practices in teaching.